Beerooke31/CupcakeSmash2025/content/step_6/_index.md

 }
 ```

 When we created the HTML code in the template, we actually already instructed the button to run this function when it is clicked (feel free to peek at the HTML code and see this for yourself).
-Press **Start** and start smashing diamonds!
+Press **Start** and start smashing cupcakes!
 Whenever you click a diamond it will disappear again, and a message will appear in the console.

 {{% notice tip %}}